OpenHFT/Chronicle-Network/README.md

 rather let the application allocate you a free port at random, you can just provide a text reference to the port, such as, "host.port", you can provide any text you want, it will always be taken as a reference, that is unless its correctly formed like "hostname:port”, then it will use the exact host and port you provide.
-The reason we offer this functionality is quiet often in unit tests you wish to start a test via loopback, followed often by another test, if the first test does not shut down correctly it can impact on the second test.
+The reason we offer this functionality is quite often in unit tests you wish to start a test via loopback, followed often by another test, if the first test does not shut down correctly it can impact on the second test.
 Giving each test a unique port is one solution, but then managing those ports can become a problem in its self.
 So we created the TCPRegistry which manages those ports for you, when you come to clean up at the end